diatomzone/diatomzone.github.io/home.md

 hello and welcome to my website! :^]

-this flammable spot will include all sorts of things, including:
+this flammable spot hosts all sorts of things, including:

 - wikipages about my ocs
-- computer-related projects like sitebuilding notes and twine games
+- computer stuff like sitebuilding notes and twine games
 - excellent links
 - and more!<sup>1</sup>

 please find the navigation conveniently located at the top and bottom of each page 😌

-take this burg {{site.data.emojis.burger}} from super smash brothers brawl for the nintendo wii and have an elegant stay! {{site.data.emojis.loveimages}}
+have a burg {{site.data.emojis.burger}} from super smash bros brawl and an elegant stay! {{site.data.emojis.loveimages}}

 ### bonus notes

 - this site works best on desktop (tested on firefox) but also supports narrow screens/mobile 😎
-- things are always scooting around, so if you find any broken images or links please let me know!
+- things are always under construction (especially the wiki), so if you find any broken images or links please let me know!

 ## update log